moshanATucsd/dx/docs/3-reference/pricing/index.md

 #### Container Runtime Pricing

 Tenzar DX automatically deploys, runs, and orchestrates your Docker containers ("environments") on top of your instances.
-Container runtime cost is calculated based on the amount of CPUs, Memory, and GPUs of your instance and is billed per minute for the duration your instance *running*.
-That is, your container runtime billing does not include the time it takes for your instance to launch and create, only from the moment is ready for use ("running") to the moment you destroy it.
+Container runtime cost is calculated based on the amount of CPUs, Memory, and GPUs of your instance and is billed per minute for the duration that your instance is *running*.
+That is, your container runtime billing does not include the time it takes for your instance to launch and create, it is only billed from the moment is ready for use ("running") to the moment you destroy it.

 ###### Container Runtime
 | Per CPU / MIN | Per GB Memory / MIN | Per GPU / MIN |